imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 ![148x200 image](https://ik.imagekit.io/demo/img/plant.jpeg?tr=w-300,h-200,c-at\_max)

 The entire image content and the aspect ratio is preserved.
 The output image dimensions are 148x200.
-So the height is exactly what is requested, but the width is smaller than what was requested.
+So the height is exactly what is requested, but the width is smaller than what was requested.&#x20;

 This mode is particularly useful if you have a container and you want to ensure that the image will never be larger than that container.
 {% endtab %}
 {% endtabs %}

-### Max-size-enlarge cropping strategy - (c-at\_max\_enlarge)
+### Max-size-enlarge cropping strategy - (c-at\_max_enlarge)

 This strategy is similar to the [max-size cropping strategy](resize-crop-and-other-transformations.md#max-size-cropping-strategy-c-at\_max) with the addition that it also allows image to enlarge more than its original dimensions.